What is technical document translation?

 Can machine translation be used for technical translations?

 Today, machine translation engines have more advanced algorithms and efficient statistical models for the most accurate translation.
+They are not the right approach for every project, but in some cases are the best route.

 There are large bilingual databases packed with industry-specific terminology, glossaries and translation memories.
 Advanced algorithms even make it possible to translate documents completely, for information purposes, without the need for a human translator.

 If a machine is used in the process of technical document translation, an expert specialised technical linguist must always thoroughly review the translation.
-Particularly as it needs to be accurate, and culturally-acceptable for the target audience.

 Challenges of technical document translation